Victims Association

 Beoung Rai (Bung Rei, above) Security Center where 30,000 believed to be killed, including Theary Seng's mom and where she and her brothers were detained as children, incredibly / inexplicably not expressly mentioned as within ECCC scope of investigation.
 (Photo: DC-Cam)

-The building of a Learning Center at Wat Somroung, in Battambang Province, a site within the ECCC Scope of Investigation by Center for Justice & Reconciliation, funded by the Australian Embassy.
+The building of a Community Learning Center at Wat Somroung Khnong, in Battambang Province, a site within the ECCC Scope of Investigation by Center for Justice & Reconciliation, funded by the Australian Embassy.

 Association of Khmer Rouge Victims in Cambodia (AKRVC)

-We, the Association of Khmer Rouge Victims in Cambodia ("AKRV" or "AKRVC"), are survivors of the Cambodian killing fields (April 1975—January 1979) who are joined in our fellowship of suffering, in our demand for justice, and in our work for a just peace.
+We, the Association of Khmer Rouge Victims in Cambodia ("AKRVC"), are survivors of the Cambodian killing fields (April 1975—January 1979) who are joined in our fellowship of suffering, in our demand for justice, and in our work for a just peace.
 In coming together, we become stronger and we are shaping our past for our future.
 We have each other.
 We have hope.

 Survivors raising their hands to Theary Seng's query: who lost a father, mother, husband, wife, children during the KR years.
-CJR National Conference on Victims Participation: Transforming Killing Fields to Healing, Living Fields (with ECCC officials - Dr. Helen Jarvis, Judge Marcel Lemonde, Sr. Asst Prosecutor Anees Ahmed, Reach Sambath, Richard Rogers, and others like Dr. Greg Stanton, Bou Mey, Van Nath, etc. at Pannasastra University, 11 Dec.
+Center for Justice & Reconciliation (CJR, now a major project of CIVICUS: Center for Cambodia Civic Education), National Conference on Victims Participation: Transforming Killing Fields to Healing, Living Fields (with ECCC officials - Dr. Helen Jarvis, Judge Marcel Lemonde, Sr. Asst Prosecutor Anees Ahmed, Reach Sambath, Richard Rogers, and others like Dr. Greg Stanton, Bou Mey, Van Nath, etc. at Pannasastra University, 11 Dec.
 2009).

 PRESS RELEASE